TomerLeeShapira/Power_Cycle_Controller/README.md

 Qt (PySide6) based application used to interract with an Arduino Uno with an Ethernet shield and an Adafruit RGB LCD shield that serves as a power cycling controller.
 The implication is that Pin 8 on the Arduino controls a relay or power transistor (PMOS) that sits on the DC power of the system-to-be-controlled.
 Parameters for power cycling, such as intitial hold time, end state, number of cycles, cycle period, and duty cycle are all configurable.

 To ensure you have the needed modules, use the requirements.txt file with your python environment.
+You will also need the Arduino IDE installed.

 ## TO-DO